lab-cosmo/chemiscope/docs/src/python/sphinx.rst

 large, or when the same structures are to be used in multiple datasets.
 The main `dataset.jison` file should contain structure entries that reference external `.json` files, as described in the :ref:`input documentation
 <python-input>`.
-When the viewer is loaded, it will fetch the external files
+The paths should be defined relative to the position of the
-dynamically *as long as they are accessible from the browser at the specified path*.
+main chemiscope file, as the external files will then be copied in the output folder automatically.

 .. code-block:: rst